julianpritzi/cycle-accurate-hardware-benchmark-tool/README.md

    ```
 3. Use `cargo run-verilator` or `cargo test-verilator`. \
    Note that the verilator test does not stop execution, the result can only be determined by reading from the pty.

+## Benchmarking CLI

+This repository currently contains an early version of the benchmarking CLI.

+This version of the CLI will read the input_file line by line.
+Each line is then parsed as a Message that should be sent directly to the Suite.
+Every message read from the suite is output as is.
+This mode of operation is referred to as 'raw mode' and may be used in the future for manual testing.